Shawn Thomas- Founder and CEO

 Jeff Thomas- Executive Director

 In September 2016, Shawn's peer support captain suggested she organize a health and wellness conference for first responders and their families.
 The conference was a huge success and first responders reached out for assistance.
 That is when Shawn realized how important the conference was and other department's and organizations asked for her to organize a conference for them.
 In the first year they organized five conferences in Seattle, North Carolina, Florida, Texas and Arizona.
-Now they have had twenty conferences and have many more planned in the coming year.
+Now they have had twenty-five conferences and have many more planned in the coming year.
 Shawn and Jeff are passionate about helping first responders because they have experienced their own difficult times and want to help guide others so they can maintain an enjoyable career and live a healthy life.

 Please feel free to contact us if you are in need of confidential assistance.
 We are here to help refer you to any resources you may need.

 Amanda is a State of Idaho Elevator and Building Safety Inspector, Wife of a Garden City Police Detective, Mother of two wonderful daughters and a Navy Veteran.
 Her family is a very proud Navy family with five generations including her oldest daughter who currently serves.

 Amanda constantly volunteers throughout her community by serving on a variety of non-profit boards, giving her time to organizations that serve our local and national Law Enforcement, Military and Veteran communities, Birds of Prey and Dog Rescues.
 She also serves her church community in a variety of leadership roles.

 In 2018, Amanda was presented the Lt Governor’s Award for Idaho’s Brightest Stars which is awarded “for exemplary volunteer service in the State of Idaho and fostering an ethic of service in others”.